clarkehardy/geviewer/docs/source/usage.rst

 Overlap inspector
 ^^^^^^^^^^^^^^^^^

-The Tools tab on the control panel contains the overlap inspector and a measurement tool.
+The Inspect tab on the control panel contains the overlap inspector and a measurement tool.
 The overlap inspector can be used to check for overlaps between detector components, will a few essential caveats:

 -  If a component is contained entirely within another, the overlap will